LABYRINTH3/NEW_BulletinBoard/README.md

 ## Data Validation Enhancement
 To ensure data consistency, an error message is displayed to the user if the password and confirmation password do not match.
 This is achieved by utilizing the `clean` method to validate the data and raise an error.

-## Authentication and Authorization Issue
+## Authentication and Authorization Issue (FIXED)
-There is a current issue where the edit and delete functionalities are accessible without requiring users to log in.
+~~There is a current issue where the edit and delete functionalities are accessible without requiring users to log in.~~

+## Update (14th February 2024)
+- Added a new update box for displaying additional features and fixes.
+- Reset the screen size for mobile compatibility.
+- Modified the edit and delete functions to be available only when logged in.
+- Implemented a security fix for the delete functionality.
+Now, users can only delete posts if the ID of the logged-in user matches the ID of the post author.
+If they don't match, users are redirected to another page.

 ## How to Run the Project
 1. Install Django and necessary libraries: `pip install django`